 Do NOT launch until you have a large enough email list.
 We use this equation to determine how large the list needs to be:

 CR stands for Conversion Rate and Av.
 Order stands for Average Order Value

 It is so important to exercise tactical patience and wait until you have enough momentum before you launch.
 This will ensure you meet your goal AND are a popular project.
 By becoming a popular project, you will appear on the top of your product’s category for either Kickstarter or Indiegogo, putting you in front of more backers.

 Let’s dive into what it takes to build a list and have a successful pre-campaign.

 Answering the question “what is your story?” is one of the most important questions you will answer for your campaign.

 To get there, we have to answer a lot of other questions first.
 Don’t worry.
 There’s a system for this.

-I use a framework called the Consumer Based Brand Equity (CBBE) pyramid (some of you may have seen this in your marketing textbooks).
-I’ve found this to be lean enough that it doesn’t take up too much time to complete, yet powerful enough that you can just do this and be on the right track for your campaign.
+I use a framework called the Consumer Based Brand Equity (CBBE) pyramid.
+Some of you may have seen this in your marketing textbooks.
+I’ve found this to be lean enough that it doesn’t take up too much time to complete while being powerful enough that you can just do this and be on the right track for your campaign.
 The general idea behind the CBBE pyramid is that you do not own your brand, your customers do.
 It is something that lives in their mind.
 For that reason, we approach messaging/branding as if we are a consumer.